dyhes/zulip/docs/production/video-calls.md

 1. In `/etc/zulip/settings.py`, set `VIDEO_ZOOM_CLIENT_ID` to your
    app's "Client ID".

-1. Restart the Zulip server with `/home/zulip/deployments/current/scripts/restart-server`.
+1. Restart the Aloha server with `/home/zulip/deployments/current/scripts/restart-server`.

-This enables Zoom support in your Zulip server.
-Finally, [configure Zoom as the video call provider](https://zulip.com/help/start-a-call) in the Zulip organization(s) where you want to use it.
+This enables Zoom support in your Aloha server.
+Finally, [configure Zoom as the video call provider](https://zulip.com/help/start-a-call) in the Aloha organization(s) where you want to use it.

 ## BigBlueButton

-To use the [BigBlueButton](https://bigbluebutton.org/) video call integration on a self-hosted Zulip installation, you'll need to have a BigBlueButton server and configure it:
+To use the [BigBlueButton](https://bigbluebutton.org/) video call integration on a self-hosted Aloha installation, you'll need to have a BigBlueButton server and configure it:

 1. Get the Shared Secret using the `bbb-conf --secret` command on your